 Build Up Of Earwax

 When you sleep with earbuds on, it can block air circulation in and around your ear, leading to a buildup of earwax.
-If you’re sleeping with them on constantly, this buildup can get firmly packed in your ear canal.
+If you’re sleeping with them constantly, this buildup can get firmly packed in your ear canal.
 Not good for your hearing!

 If you wear your earbuds for prolonged periods, you can develop some fluid in your ear, leading to inflammation and irritation inside your ear.
 Medical jargon for this is otitis externa.